xluxeq/GPT2-Telegram-Chatbot/README.md

 ==========
 ```

 For a list of grammarly scores please see [/SCORES.MD](/SCORES.md).
-The current length of processing is set to input words * 1.5 rounded.
-Temperature is set at 1, top_p is set at 0.01.

 Here's a example without the learning mode, that will need more work in the future: